Canje

 What the Recognition Record Says

 Two awards define Canje's public credibility.
-The Esquire Leading New Restaurants #4 ranking in 2022 placed it in national company at a moment when the restaurant was still establishing its footing , a ranking of that specificity, with a numbered position rather than a general honorable mention, indicates that critics were paying close attention.
+The Esquire Leading New Restaurants #4 ranking in 2022 placed it in national company at a moment when the restaurant was still establishing its footing, a ranking of that specificity, with a numbered position rather than a general honorable mention, indicates that critics were paying close attention.
 Esquire's list in that period was weighted toward restaurants with a clear culinary argument, not just technical proficiency, which suggests Canje was being read as a statement about what American dining could include.

-The Pearl Recommended designation in 2025 adds a different kind of signal: it implies durability.
+Pearl Recommended in 2025 adds a different kind of signal: it implies durability.
 Many restaurants that generate early critical heat lose it within two or three years as novelty fades and the competitive set catches up.
 Maintaining recognition across a three-year span, particularly in a city where new openings arrive at pace, points to a kitchen and team that have continued to develop rather than coasting on early momentum.

 For context on where Canje sits in Austin's broader critical landscape: Barley Swine holds a Michelin star at the $$$$ tier; la Barbecue and its Michelin recognition at the $$ tier show that Austin's recognition map does not track neatly to price.
 Canje's awards position it in serious company without requiring the tasting-menu format or the price point that defines Austin's upper bracket, represented by venues like Hestia or Craft Omakase.